 <This section is the same, independent of whether the tabular or discrete conformance formats were chosen.>

 <Describe the conformance of this Document in terms of inheritance from other template(s).
 Use the OIDs of those templates for clarity.
 A complete example of this document MUST be placed on the IHE ftp server as part of the Public Comment process of a Content Module supplement.
 WHERE ON THE FTP SERVER?
-The file naming convention for these files should be <Domain Acronym>_<Profile Acronym>_CDA-sample_<version number>.xml>.
+The file naming convention for these files should be PCC_DCP_CDA-sample_<version number>.xml>.

 CDA Release 2.0 documents that conform to the requirements of this document content module shall indicate their conformance by the inclusion of the <templateId> XML elements in the header of the document.